Louis Lingg: Early years

 Lingg became an apprentice carpenter from 1869 to 1882.
-He then took a job in Strasbourg, in Alsace, then moved on to Freiburg, Germany where he joined the Working Men's Educational Society, a socialist organization.
+He then took a job in Strasbourg, in Alsace, then moved on to Freiburg, Germany, where he joined the Working Men's Educational Society, a socialist organization.

-To avoid military service, Lingg moved to Switzerland, but in the spring of 1885, the police in Zurich ordered him to leave the country.
+To avoid military service, Lingg moved to Switzerland, but in the spring of 1885, the police in Zürich ordered him to leave the country.
 He then received a letter from his mother telling him that her new husband was willing to provide him with enough money to move to the United States.